kakurk/kkurkela.github.io/index.md

 **Kurkela, K.A.**, Allen, C., & Dennis, N.A. (in prep).
 The effect of cue duration on directed forgetting performance in healthy aging.

-Neely, K.A., **Kurkela, K.A.**, Goodman, J.T., Samimy, S., Blouch, S.L., Chennavasin, A., Diaz, M.T., & Dennis, N.A.
-(In prep).
+Neely, K.A., **Kurkela, K.A.**, Goodman, J.T., Samimy, S., Blouch, S.L., Chennavasin, A., Diaz, M.T., & Dennis, N.A. (in prep).
 Common neural substrates support visually guided force control and working memory in healthy older adults.

-**Kurkela, K.A.**, Chamberlain, J. D., & Dennis, N. A. (in prep).
-Representational similarity in false memory.
+Diaz, M. T., Taber-Thomas, B, Bai, X. X., **Kurkela, K. A.**, Dennis, N. A., Perez-Edgar, K., Hillary, F. (in prep).
+Reliability of Functional Imaging Measurements Before and After a Siemens Scanner Upgrade.

 ## Conference Presentations